Chronic Bachelor: Reception

 The film received positive reviews and became commercial success at the box office.
-The film was the highest grossing Malayalam film in the year 2003.
 Sify wrote, "Mammootty has given a very restrained performance as SP and he has allowed other characters like Innocent, Mukesh and Rambha to steal the punchlines and songs.
 Siddique should be appreciated for weaving a run-of-the-mill story of revenge, ego and misunderstandings mixed well into a comedy drama."

+The film became the third-highest grosser of the year, coming in close behind Balettan (2003) and C. I. D. Moosa (2003).